JadEletry/aws-email-app/README.md

 python app.py
 ```

+---

-### 4. Deploy the AWS resources with terraform
+### 4. Deploy the AWS Infrastructure with Terraform

-Navigate to the root directory and initialize and apply the Terraform configuration.
+From the project root:

 ```sh
 cd ..